 The Core API is a RESTful web service.
 It allows you to control Core through a third-party application using JSON for both request and response payloads.
 Some URLs include inline parameters or query parameters, while some URLs take POST payloads to execute.
 GET, PUT, POST, and DELETE methods are available, depending on the call.

 The API is available to all Resolver Enterprise and Professional customers through Swagger, a web-based API browser.
 Swagger displays a description of the expected usage and response payloads, allowing you to test the calls within the tool.

 If you can perform the action through the UI, that same action can be performed via the API.
-However, some actions may involve numerous API calls, complex payloads, or calls that may require assistance from Resolver Support.
+However, some actions may involve numerous API calls, complex payloads, or calls that may require assistance from Resolver.